tlaze/E-Commerce-Back-End/README.md

   ## Installation

-  To run this application properly, you need to install * Node.js  *  MySQL2  *  Express.js  *  Sequelize  * Insomnia (For Testing Purposes)  * dotenv
+  To run this application properly, you need to install
+  *  Node.js
+  *  MySQL2
+  *  Express.js
+  *  Sequelize
+  *  Insomnia (For Testing Purposes)
+  *  otenv

   ## Usage

-  *  Clone the repository and navigate to the project folder in the Command Line  *  Enter the command: npm install  *  Optional (For preset values): Enter the command: npm run seeds  * Enter the command: npm start
+  *  Clone the repository and navigate to the project folder in the Command Line
+  *  Enter the command: npm install
+  *  Optional (For preset values): Enter the command: npm run seeds
+  *  Enter the command: npm start

   ## License